About the Department

 Legislation administered by the Minister

-The Minister for Human Services is responsible for administering the following legislation for the Human Services Portfolio:
+The Minister for Human Services and Digital Transformation is responsible for administering the following legislation for the Human Services Portfolio:

 - Australian Hearing Services Act 1991, except to the extent that it is administered by the Minister for Health;